alexketchum/my-bills-portal/README.md

 # My Bills Portal

 ### Description
 A simple web app to track and pay bills.
-It includes an Express backend and a React frontend.
+It uses Java (Spring Boot) for the backend and React for the frontend

 ### Prerequisites
 1. [Node & NPM](https://nodejs.org/en/)